data-preservation-programs/singularity/docs/cli-reference/datasource/add/mega.md

       HTTPS is normally not necesary since all data is already encrypted anyway.
       Enabling it will increase CPU usage and add network overhead.

-   --mega-encoding
-      The encoding for the backend.

-      See the [encoding section in the overview](/overview/#encoding) for more info.

 OPTIONS:
    --help, -h  show help